greguu/linux_kernel_xtm2_richland/README.md

 # Set up the toolchain

+- Depending on your setup you will need required build tools and compilers.
 - To build the extracted kernel with the Linaro toolchain, just create a simple bash script as shown below.
 - Make sure to adjust the paths and "-j", this is just an example.